 CoreId – List your CoreId for the failed submission in the email body as well as in the subject.
-The CoreId is the document identification number that begins the ESG submission receipt message.
+The CoreId is the file name that begins the ESG submission acknowledgement message.

 Time of ESG Submission Receipt – Include the date and time from the ESG receipt.

 Error – Include the error that caused your submission to be rejected.
-You can find this in the ESG submission receipt.
+You can find this in the Validation Report after you download it.
 (Please note, your error may be different from the example below.)

 - Example: If the NDC product/item code was previously submitted, then the product name must be same as in the most recent submission for this NDC product/item code.

-Of course, you should also include all the normal elements of your professional contact information.
-Be sure to include a signature with your name, title, company, email and phone numbers.
+Of course, you should also include all the normal elements of a professional email.
+Be sure to you have an email signature with your name, title, company, email and phone number.

 You should receive a reply to your email letting you know the override has been processed, asking for more information or explaining why an override is not appropriate in this situation.